itsKatVR/vrc-simple-keypad/README.md

 You can click the dropdown for "Users" to specify usernames that will automatically have access to the toggles without the need to input the passcode each time!

+How do I know I've entered the correct code? - "ACCESS" will turn Green on valid input, and Red on invalid input.

 ## Customize
 Can I change the color?
 Yes!
 Inside of the prefab, after you have unpacked it.